danboid/shufti/README.md

 ## INSTALLATION

+Windows users can download an installer from the Releases section.

-On Arch based distros, install shufti with your fave AUR helper:
+Arch users can install shufti with an AUR helper like so:

 ```
  $ packer -S shufti
 ```

-On Debian and Ubuntu-based distros:
+For Debian and Ubuntu-based distros, run these commands to manually install shufti from Github:

 ```
  $ sudo apt install git python-pyqt5 python-pyqt5.qtsql